pack98/pack98.github.io/index.md

 ## Meetings
 ### When do you meet?
-Starting the week of September 10, Cub Scouts will meet Monday & Tuesday evenings at 6:00 pm at First Christian Church, 2721 W Beebe Capps.
+Starting the week of September 10, Cub Scouts will meet Monday evenings at 6:00 pm at First Christian Church, 2721 W Beebe Capps.

 Den meetings are held every Monday, except for the third Monday of the month when we hold our Pack Meeting.